Centers & Initiatives

 As a land-grant institution, one of West Virginia University’s primary objectives is research.
-Innovative, multidisciplinary research is carried out throughout the Davis College of Agriculture, Natural Resources and Design.
+Innovative, multidisciplinary research is carried out throughout the Davis College of Agriculture and Natural Resources.
 A key component of executing that mission is the development and support of a range of research centers, initiatives, and laboratories.

 -